 Studies have shown that brisk walking is just as beneficial as running for cardiovascular fitness and weight loss.

 “Walking is simple.
-There’s no gym membership or fancy equipment required,” says Dr. Julio Martinez-Silvestrini, physical medicine specialist at Baystate Medical Center.
+There’s no gym membership or fancy equipment required,” said Dr. Julio Martinez-Silvestrini, physical medicine specialist at Baystate Medical Center.

 However, if done incorrectly walking can cause injury.
 Dr. Martinez- Silvestrini offers some tips on how to safety and effectively walk your way to a fitter, healthier you.